-IMPACTS NATURE OF IMPACT MITIGATION MEASURE Community Health Increased accessibility to good quality food, health improvement; Potential risk of increased availability of junk food [negative impacts on chronic disease rates]; Psychosocial impacts due to changes in the landscape, lifestyle and environment; Increased stress due to fear of health impacts from various projects (e.g., power lines and cancer); Increased risk of spreading diseases or pandemics; Reduced physical activity due to increased car travelling [negative impacts on chronic disease rates]; Increased environmental pollution from construction and infrastructure projects, including waste generation and contamination of soils and waterways (may also result in additional transportation costs to reach drinking water sources); Better roads would allow the acquisition of smaller vehicles; Exacerbation of risks (accidents, derailments) caused by climate change (freezing, thawing, fires, landslides), and impact on the health of populations; Exacerbation of trapline boundary disputes.
-Improve access to cultural education, create a cultural centre; Set up community and intercommunity cultural exchange events; Create a cooking show; Create a youth centre; Facilitate youth access to training or assistance for business creation; Address/resolve the issue of trapline boundaries; Increase health and safety staff; Provide for electrical hookups when choosing a corridor; Provide charging stations for electric cars.
+IMPACTS NATURE OF IMPACT MITIGA Community Health Increased accessibility to good quality food, health improvement; Potential risk of increased availability of junk food [negative impacts on chronic disease rates]; Psychosocial impacts due to changes in the landscape, lifestyle and environment; Increased stress due to fear of health impacts from various projects (e.g., power lines and cancer); Increased risk of spreading diseases or pandemics; Reduced physical activity due to increased car travelling [negative impacts on chronic disease rates]; Increased environmental pollution from construction and infrastructure projects, including waste generation and contamination of soils and waterways (may also result in additional transportation costs to reach drinking water sources); Better roads would allow the acquisition of smaller vehicles; Exacerbation of risks (accidents, derailments) caused by climate change (freezing, thawing, fires, landslides), and impact on the health of populations; Exacerbation of trapline boundary disputes.
+Improve access to cultural education, create a cultural Set up community and intercommunity cultural exchang Create a cooking show; Create a youth centre; Facilitate youth access to training or assistance for bus Address/resolve the issue of trapline boundaries; Increase health and safety staff; Provide for electrical hookups when choosing a corrido Provide charging stations for electric cars.
 Security Increased road traffic; Increased risk of accidents; Increased risk of hunting accidents as non-native hunters are not familiar with local hunting practices and camps location; Feeling of insecurity with the arrival of foreigners; Decrease heavy truck traffic on road and increase security with the railway.
-Implementation of road safety measures, including signage, access to emergency telephones, and railway crossings at the infrastructure planning stage; Educating non-native hunters about Cree hunting traditions; Conduct background checks on visitors; Relocate camps.
+Implementation of road safety measures, including sign the infrastructure planning stage; Educating non-native hunters about Cree hunting tradit Conduct background checks on visitors; Relocate camps.
 Community Empowerment Increased development opportunities; Increased independence of individuals and communities, especially if they are involved in the process; Increased personal freedom and choice; Decision to be made by the community about its threshold of tolerance (what it is willing to sacrifice).
 General community development.
-Identification of possible corridor options for roads and rail lines with all community stakeholders (community engagement); Implement a Community Action Plan to mitigate impacts; Implement a taxation system (e.g., a toll on the road); Include the Crees in wildlife studies, specifically along the Billy-Diamond Highway; Regarding economic opportunities: promote Cree businesses to be the main suppliers on the territory, and give priority to Cree communities, then to other First Nations, and finally to non-natives.
+Identification of possible corridor options for roads and engagement); Implement a Community Action Plan to mitigate impact Implement a taxation system (e.g., a toll on the road); Include the Crees in wildlife studies, specifically along t Regarding economic opportunities: promote Cree busin to Cree communities, then to other First Nations, and fi centre; ge events;